Routing by Reaching: Composition of Pre-trained GFlowNets for Multi-Objective Generation

 \section{Related Work}

-{ \paragraph{Multi-objective generation in GFlowNets.} Multi-objective generation in GFlowNets has primarily been addressed through two strategies: scalarization and logical operators.
-Scalarization approaches transform multiple objectives into a single scalar reward through weighted combinations. \citet{jain2023multiobjectivegflownets} proposes MOGFN, which trains a single GFlowNet conditioned on preference vectors, enabling sampling across different trade-offs without retraining for each preference. \citet{zhu2023sample} extends this idea with hypernetwork-based GFlowNets (HN-GFN) to improve sample efficiency, and \citet{chen2024orderpreserving} introduces order-preserving GFlowNets that learn from preference orderings without explicit reward scalarization.
+\paragraph{Multi-objective generation in GFlowNets.} Two primary strategies have been used to extend GFlowNets to multi-objective settings: scalarization and logical operators.
+Scalarization approaches transform multiple objectives into a single scalar reward through weighted combinations. \citet{jain2023multiobjectivegflownets} proposes MOGFN, which trains a single GFlowNet conditioned on preference vectors, enabling sampling across different trade-offs without retraining for each preference. \citet{zhu2023sample} extends this idea with hypernetwork-based GFlowNets (HN-GFN), and \citet{chen2024orderpreserving} introduces order-preserving GFlowNets that learn from a partial order over candidates without explicit reward scalarization.
 While these methods effectively explore the Pareto front, they require training a new model whenever a new objective is introduced, preventing the reuse of the existing model.

-Logical operators offer an alternative by combining distributions learned by separately trained GFlowNets. \citet{garipov2023compositionalsculpting} proposes compositional sculpting, which introduces logical operators such as harmonic mean for conjunction and contrast for subtraction.
+Logical operators offer an alternative by combining distributions learned by separately trained GFlowNets. \citet{garipov2023compositionalsculpting} proposes compositional sculpting, which introduces logical operators such as the harmonic mean for conjunction and the contrast for subtraction.
 However, their method requires training an auxiliary classifier for each set of objectives, which often exceeds the cost of training the base GFlowNet itself.

-Our work provides a unified training-free framework that covers both directions.
-By mixing pre-trained forward policies at inference time, we support scalarization across varying preference trade-offs and logical operators such as conjunction and subtraction, all without any additional training. }
+Our work provides a unified framework that covers both directions.
+By mixing pre-trained GFlowNet forward policies at inference time, we support scalarization across varying preference trade-offs and logical operators such as conjunction and subtraction.